stone17/weather_display/README.md

 * Shows a detailed hourly forecast graph (temperature, wind, rain).
 * Provides a multi-day forecast summary (icons, high/low temperatures, rain, wind, UV).
 * Supports multiple weather data providers (OpenWeatherMap, Open-Meteo, Meteomatics, Google Weather, SMHI) via configuration.
+* **Mix and Match Data:** Optionally supplement data from the primary provider with specific parameters (like UV index) from other configured providers.
 * Selectable icon source (OWM or Google) independent of the data provider.
 * Caches weather data to reduce API calls.
 * Provider-specific caching: Cache is invalidated if the weather provider is changed.